• Skip to primary navigation

 Double Chocolate Meringue Cookies

-Like our own little Christmas countdown.
-Not as exciting or as festive as the one back home but just as special.
 I would love to say we sit by the fire but seeing that we live in a condo we just sit on our sofa (LOL!), listen to holiday music and wait for midnight.

-And unlike the countdown on NYE where Champagne is flowing and fancy hors d’oeuvres are passed around though, our Christmas countdown is more relaxed, more muted.
+And unlike the countdown on NYE where champagne is flowing and fancy hors d’oeuvres are passed around though, our Christmas countdown is more relaxed, more muted.

 It usually consists of what I baked that day and good old Canadian milk (big shoutout to Dairy Farmers of Canada for working hard to make Canadian milk exceptional.
 Find out more about them here.)